grhitch/SensESP/README.md

 # SensESP

+## Forked to work on a specific issue withArduinoJSON

 ## Note About the Repository Branches

 As part of the Version 2.0.0 release, version 1 content has been moved to the [v1](https://github.com/SignalK/SensESP/tree/v1) branch.